jravenhorst909/MoveShelf_IMU_analyser/README.md

 - “setup.txt” is a file that has to be copied to any trial folder before processing!
 This file is a fill-in file, requesting info about the measurement.

-3. Measurement Manual (Vicon Trident and Xsens DOT) These are the steps needed to do a measurement:
+3. Measurement Manual (Vicon Blue Trident and Xsens DOT) These are the steps needed to do a measurement:

 3.1.
 Digital setup.